-As required by the revised market risk regulatory capital requirements, we validate the accuracy of our Regulatory VaR models by backtesting the output of such models against the daily positional loss results.
+As required by the market risk regulatory capital requirements, we validate the accuracy of our Regulatory VaR models by backtesting the output of such models against the daily positional loss results.
 The actual number of exceptions (that is, the number of business days for which the positional losses exceed the corresponding 99% one-day Regulatory VaR) over the most recent 250 business days is used to determine the size of the VaR multiplier, which could increase from a minimum of three to a maximum of four, depending on the number of exceptions.

-As defined in the revised market risk regulatory capital requirements, positional net revenues for any given day represent the impact of that day's price variation on the value of positions held at the close of business the previous day.
+As defined in the market risk regulatory capital requirements, positional net revenues for any given day represent the impact of that day's price variation on the value of positions held at the close of business the previous day.
 As a consequence, these results exclude certain revenues associated with market-making businesses, such as bid/offer net revenues, which by their nature are more likely than not to be positive.
 In addition, positional net revenues used in our Regulatory VaR backtesting relate only to positions which are included in Regulatory VaR and, as noted above, differ from positions included in our risk management VaR.
-This measure of positional net revenues is used to evaluate the performance of the Regulatory VaR model and is not comparable to our actual daily trading net revenues, see "Market Risk Management" in Part I, Item 2 "Management Discussion and Analysis of Financial Condition and Results of Operations" in our Quarterly Report on Form 10-Q.
+This measure of positional net revenues is used to evaluate the performance of the Regulatory VaR model and is not comparable to our actual daily trading net revenues.
+See "Risk Management - Market Risk Management" in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our 2016 Form 10-K.

-Our positional losses observed on a single day did not exceed our 99% one-day Regulatory VaR (as presented in the table below) during the previous 12 months.
+Our positional losses observed on a single day did not exceed our 99% one-day Regulatory VaR during the three months ended December 2016.
+Our positional losses observed on a single day exceeded our 99% one-day Regulatory VaR on two occasions during the previous 12 months.
+There was no change in the VaR multiplier used to calculate Market RWAs.
 Note that, although a one-day time horizon is used for backtesting purposes, a 10-day time horizon is used, as described earlier, to determine RWAs associated with Regulatory VaR.